Public Intoxication/Drunk in Public – P.C. 647(f)

 Having this misdemeanor conviction can adversely affect you in a professional, social, and personal capacity.
 This sort of conviction can preclude you from gainful employment, admission into colleges and universities, and harm your reputation.

 Receiving Help After a Public Intoxication Charge

 If you or a loved one has been charged with this crime, it is imperative that you seek legal counsel immediately.
 The Law Office of Ashley Daniel is committed to providing the best criminal defense legal representation.
 Mr. Daniel is a former prosecutor with the Humboldt County District Attorney’s Office and knows how to navigate through all the legal loopholes to help all his clients avoid convictions.

-To get help call us today.
-Be sure to ask about our free initial consultation.
+To get help with your case, call us today to schedule a free initial consultation.